 - 1 11-foot wide travel lane in each direction.
 11-foot lane widths are preferred for residential streets, although 10-foot lanes widths may be appropriate in certain circumstances.
-Bicycle traffic may be accommodated in the travel lane and, where warranted, may include a separated on-road bicycle facility - 8.5-foot wide parallel parking lane inclusive of the curb and gutter - 5-foot minimum wide Landscape Panel.
+Bicycle traffic may be accommodated in the travel lane and, where warranted, may include a separated on-road bicycle facility - 8.5-foot wide parallel parking lane inclusive of the curb and gutter on each side of the street - 5-foot minimum wide Landscape Panel on each side of the street.
 Street trees should be evenly spaced, and the Landscape Panel should include shrubs and ground cover.
 Amenities like bicycle racks, bus shelters, and seating areas may be located in the Amenity Zone within the Landscape Panel.
-For Landscape Panels that are less than 8-feet wide, refer to Volume I: Urban Design Guidelines for Fairfax County's Revitalization Districts and Areas for alternative tree planting designs that meet minimum planting requirements - 6-foot minimum wide sidewalk; an 8-foot sidewalk may be appropriate along commercial areas to accommodate anticipated pedestrian traffic
+For Landscape Panels that are less than 8-feet wide, refer to Volume I: Urban Design Guidelines for Fairfax County's Revitalization Districts and Areas for alternative tree planting designs that meet minimum planting requirements - 6-foot minimum wide sidewalk on each side of the street; an 8-foot sidewalk may be appropriate along commercial areas to accommodate anticipated pedestrian traffic

-- 4 to 12 foot wide Building Zone.
+A Building Zone.
 If the building contains ground level retail, this space should be used for retail browsing or outdoor dining.
 If the building does not have ground floor retail uses, supplemental plantings should be provided.
 A 20-foot wide Building Zone may be appropriate for lower-density residential uses and to transition to existing residential development along the edges of the CBC